suryabezawada121/Business-Demand-Prediciton/README.md

-# Business Demand Estimation Using Classification Based Prediction Model
+# Laptop Demand Estimation Using Classification Based Prediction Model

 This is a web application that utilizes Random Forest and K-Means Clustering for predicting laptop demand and employs an ARIMA model for forecasting future sales.
 The project is built using HTML, Bootstrap, Flask, MongoDB, and Jupyter Notebook.